paperless-ngx/paperless-ngx/docs/administration.md

 ### Document exporter {#exporter}

-The document exporter exports all your data from paperless into a folder for backup or migration to another DMS.
+The document exporter exports all your data (including your settings and database contents) from paperless into a folder for backup or migration to another DMS.

 If you use the document exporter within a cronjob to backup your data you might use the `-T` flag behind exec to suppress "The input device